Is Catania safe to visit? A comprehensive safety guide

 Safest neighborhoods in Catania

 You can guarantee that Catania is not a dangerous place for visitors.
-But with its crime index still high at 64.18 as ranked by Numbeo, visitors must adhere to basic safety rules when visiting the city.
-As a guide, we’ve listed the safest Catania neighborhoods and mentioned a few areas that require extra caution when explored.
+As a guide, we’ve listed the safest Catania neighborhoods.

 Corso Italia